 Different categories of HMO have different levels of risk and the standards reflect these.
 For example, hostels may need more smoke detectors than houses with lodgers.

-The Council has also produced a Home Safety Inspection Checklist to help with the above standards, a downloadable version can be found in the list of documents at the bottom of this page.
+The Council has also produced a Home Safety Inspection Checklist to help with the above standards.

 If you require further information, please contact the Environmental Services Team (Domestic) who will be happy to advise you.